ladpriteshkumar/ladpriteshkumar/README.md

 ## Summary
 - 11+ years of professional experience in Information Technology, designing and developing web and windows-based applications using Microsoft Technologies.
-- Demonstrated strong proficiency in the Model-View-Controller (MVC) architectural pattern, with hands-on experience developing web applications using ASP.NET MVC 4 and MVC 5 frameworks, ensuring efficient code organization, maintainability, and scalable solutions.
+- Demonstrated strong proficiency in the **Model-View-Controller (MVC)** architectural pattern, with hands-on experience developing web applications using ASP.NET MVC 4 and MVC 5 frameworks, ensuring efficient code organization, maintainability, and scalable solutions.
+- Proficient in leveraging AI-powered tools such as **GitHub Copilot** to accelerate coding, improve productivity, and enhance code quality.
+Adept at collaborating in agile teams and committed to continuous learning and innovation.
 - Skilled in RESTful Web APIs: design, consumption, and documentation.
 - Hands-on experience with Microsoft Azure, Azure DevOps, Outlook Add-in development.
 - Advanced SQL Server & MySQL: database design, queries, stored procedures, triggers, functions, views; ADO.NET & Entity Framework.